donjar/quizard/api/README.md

 A refresh token is a long-life token used to generate new access tokens.
 In this application, refresh tokens don't expire.
 ```

-#### Process flow
-1. The client sends a request with fields `email` and  `password` in the request's body.
-2. The server returns an access token and refresh token.
-3. The client stores both `access_token` and `refresh_token` to its browser.
-4. The client uses the `access_token` to authorize the user's requests, by adding it to the headers of the requests.
-5. When the `access_token` expires, the client sends the `refresh_token` to endpoint `/refresh` to get a new `access_token`.
-6. Repeat from step 4.

 #### Example

 ```